2026 HR Tech Statistics to Know

 We’ve broken these stats into three sections to help you draw the most relevant insights:

-- The State of HR Tech: As we established, the HR tech market is rapidly growing.
-That’s a good thing, but what data-driven decisions will help your HR tech platform grow scalably and sustainably?
+- The State of HR Tech: The HR tech market continues to grow rapidly.
+What data-driven decisions will help your HR tech platform grow scalably and sustainably?

 - Important HR Tech Trend Statistics: What’s trending in HR tech today, and can you use those trends to meaningfully grow your business?